Creating different visualizations

 Visualising aggregated data

-You have now seen multiple ways to visualize aggregated data using different card types in Aura Dashboards.
+You have seen multiple ways to visualize aggregated data using different card types in Neo4j Dashboards.

 When working with aggregated data, it’s important to choose the right visualization type that effectively communicates the insights you want to convey.
 Consider the following factors when selecting a card type: